 Prices per zone may vary between $250 and $350, depending on the practitioner and/or the region of the country.

 If this article didn't answer all your questions about Botox Cosmetic, please email us, using the form below.
-We'll include the best questions in a future Botox FAQ on this website.
+We'll include the best questions on our Botox FAQs page.

 *Cosmetic Surgery National Data Bank Statistics for 2012, American Society for Aesthetic Plastic Surgery website.